 In this setup, a second automobile battery is added so that it charges as the vehicle’s engine runs.
 You can then draw on that battery to power electronics, without the risk of draining the primary vehicle battery.
 Dual battery setups are very space-efficient, as all that’s really needed is the battery and some wiring.

 One major downside is that they can only charge when the vehicle is running.
 Installing one is not a trivial task and requires complex wiring harnesses.
-Systems that are hard-wired into the vehicle can’t be loaned out or carried away from the vehicle, which limits their versatility.
+Also, as with built-in solar systems, dual battery systems that are hard-wired into the vehicle can’t be loaned out or carried away from the vehicle, which limits their versatility.